RapidSoftwareSolutions/Marketplace-Cronofy-Package/README.md

 }
 ```

-##### reminders

-You can provide an array of up to 5 reminders for an event.
-They should be provided in order of priority for your application, not time order.
-This is because the providers support a varying number of reminders and we will set as many as they allow, in the order you provide them.
-Number of reminders supported per provider:

-- Apple 5 reminders, note that icloud.com will only display two
-- Exchange 1 reminder
-- Google 5 reminders
-- Office 365 1 reminder
-- Outlook.com 1 reminder

-For example, if you provide 3 reminders and the provider only supports one, we will use the first one you specify, not the earliest or the latest one.
-As a concrete example, whilst we advise erring on the side of setting less reminders rather than more, it is easy to imagine that 3 reminders may be useful for an appointment:
-30 minutes before event start - get to the appointment;
-24 hours before event start - remember about the appointment;
-At event start - the appointment should have started;

 ## Cronofy.createCalendarAccessUrl
 Returns an URL to a form where the user can select the calendar they wish to have it added to as part of authorizing calendar access for your application.